basarat/algorithms/src/repeatedItem/README.md

     }
   }
 ```
-* Intuitively we can check item repetition by iteration through the array item by item.
+* Intuitively we can check item repetition by iterating through all the array items one by one.
-* And checking each item against any item that appears further in the array.
-Hence the iteration from i+1.
+* And for each item, checking it against any item that appears further in the array.
+So we will start the second iteration from i + 1
-* If any two items match we have found our duplicate.
+* If the current item and some item on the right of it matches, we have found our duplicate and we can return it.

 This implementation does work fine.
 However due to the two loops the worst case runtime is of the order n squared, where n is the length of the array.